cypherhat/govern8r/README.md

     ]
 }
 ```

+Attach BeanstalkUserPolicy to the user 'developer'.

-This is the service policy: BeanstalkServicePolicy
+Login as 'developer'.
+Create the following policy - this is the service policy: BeanstalkServicePolicy
 ```
 {
     "Version": "2012-10-17",